 Yeah, make sure you get some good movies to watch if you decide to stop using Vyvanse.

 Step 3.
-Give The Body Time To Recover
+Give The Brain and Body Time To Recover

 The most challenging part of withdrawing from Vyvanse was feeling the need to sleep for at least 8-9 hours every night.